maclarel/maclarel/README.md

 ### 👋 Hello!

-I currently work at GitHub ensuring the safety, reliability, and security of our platform and users.

 I'm passionate about solving problems and ~learning~ breaking new technologies.
 When not bug hunting in OSS projects you can find me building/playing CTF challenges or lurking in the shadows at many security conferences across North America.

 ### 📫 Want to connect?